-If this is your prefered style, it’s really about choosing the colours and styling you like best.
+If this is your preferred style, it’s really about choosing the colours and styling you like best.

-The only major observation I have about this design is that you do need to pull the elastic down to see what’s going on down there.
-Some babies prefer to make eye contact while they are feeding or often come unlatched, if this sounds like you, then an open apron may be preferable.
+My only major observation about this design is that you need to pull the elastic down to see what’s going on down there.
+Some babies prefer to make eye contact while they are feeding or often come unlatched; if this sounds like you, then an open apron may be preferable.

 Further reading for new travelling parents